LukeIsLak/LukeIsLak/README.md

   <ul>
   <item><b>- Youth:</b> I have been professionally teaching youth concepts in engineering and computer science for <b>2+</b> years as of the end of 2024.
 I aim to engage youth creativity and intuition through engineering and computer science.
 Every week, every year, I aim to inspire and expand their knowledge of everything that is around them.<br><br></item>

-  <item><b>- University:</b> I am a teacher assistant for the University of Victoria; teaching and developing students to code at a professional level.</item>
+  <item><b>- University:</b> I am a teaching assistant for the University of Victoria; teaching and developing students to code at a professional level.</item>
   </ul>
   Outside of school and work, I enjoy cooking, playing board games, and playing volleyball.